LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

         Vbz({0: ["negative"], 1: ["positive"]})
     )

-Here, the model is explicitly explained what to do and how to answer in the correct format.
+Here, we explicitly explain the model, what to do, and how to answer in the correct format.
 We can now initialize the model and classify the dataset as shown below.

 .. code-block:: python